bitburner-official/BN99/src/Myrian/tutorial.md

 When Friction is active busses move more slowly.

+## Rust

+When rust is active, hidden tiles are set on the Myrian.
+When a bus steps on one of these hidden tiles one of their upgrade lowers.
+Higher Rust level means lowers by a larger amount and more rust tiles are set.

 ### Isolation

 When Isolation is active busses transfer and charge more slowly.

+## Segmentation

+When Segmentation is active random Locks will spawn on the Myrian.
+You have to remove these locks or the bord will be overrun with Locks and you won't be able to move.

 ### Virtualization